-In order to continue to receive federal, state and institutional financial aid, you must maintain satisfactory academic progress according to your program's guidelines; you must also meet the pace requirements of federal regulations.
+In order to continue to receive federal, state, and institutional financial aid, you must maintain satisfactory academic progress according to your program's guidelines; you must also meet the pace requirements of federal regulations.
 As a student at Eastern Virginia Medical School, you are required to be familiar with these requirements as well as your program requirements.
-Please download and read the full satisfactory academic progress policy and review as needed.
+Please download and read the full satisfactory academic progress policy and review it as needed.
 Should you have any questions about the policy, please contact Financial Aid by phone at 757.446.5804 or by email at email@example.com.

 The required satisfactory academic progress appeal form is also available should you need to appeal a financial aid suspension.

 If you meet all progress requirements stated in the EVMS and your program's student handbooks, you will meet satisfactory academic progress requirements for financial aid.
 If not, there is a timeline for when you will lose aid eligibility.
 Example:

 |5||Standing regained||Eligible for aid|